hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 him with his arthritis.
 She also makes Andy, her robotic personal assistant, fond of telling horoscopes, promise that will help Roland in times of need.

+I'm leaving this world soon, Roland.
+Some are born and some are dying — adds, looking at the children play with Andy on the street.

 She dies of age, but gives Roland possession of her cross to lay at the Tower.
 At her burial Andy says O Discordia! (ordia! echoes Oy).